-When you are setting up a limited company in the UK there is a government body that deals with this.
-The Registrar of Companies otherwise known as Companies House can be used when you are forming a company (UK).
-Therefore, if you are looking for a new company formation (UK), you or a third party will perform the company incorporation (UK) procedure via Companies House.
+When you’re registering a new company in the UK, there’s a government body that deals with this.
+The Registrar of Companies otherwise known as Companies House can be used when you register a UK company.
+Therefore, if you’re looking for a new company formation (UK), you or a third party will perform the new company incorporation (UK) procedure via Companies House.

-Companies House is the UK’s registrar of companies, and they are part of the UK government.
-When you register a limited company in the UK or indeed close one down, Companies House are the body that perform this process.
-What is more, the register also shows specific data about each UK limited company.
+Companies House is the UK’s registrar of companies, and they’re part of the UK government.
+When you register a limited company in the UK or indeed close one down, Companies House are the body that perform this Companies House formation process.
+What’s more, the register also shows specific data about each UK limited company.
 The Companies House public register shows all of these details and is available for the public to view online.

 When you’re looking to register a company (UK), what should you consider first?
-Indeed, when you’re starting a limited company (first timer) and organise your UK contractor company formation for the first time, you may be moving from an employment role or from an umbrella company.
-Many sole traders also look to convert to a limited company once their business generates increased income and profits.
+Indeed, when you’re starting a limited company (first timer) and organise your contractor company formation for the first time, you may be moving from an employment role or from an umbrella company.
+Many sole traders also look to convert to a limited liability company once their business generates increased income and profits.
 The limited liability term refers to giving them extra protection as a director because as a result of any claims against the company, these are limited to company assets rather than the individual’s personal assets.

 What does the formation of private limited company process involve?
-Notably, there are specific steps for you to follow when you form a limited company (UK).
-We will go over the formation of a contractor company process in detail.
+Basically, there’s specific steps for you to complete when you form a limited company (UK).
+In this guide, we’ll go over the formation of a contractor company process in detail.
 When you’re starting a ltd company (UK) for future contracting, there’s various steps to follow and we explain these below.
-What’s more, we have a guide that covers moving from an umbrella company to your own company, and it sets out what you need to consider when you go limited company contracting.
-There are also crucial differences to consider when you compare contracting to freelance in the UK, which is worth looking at.
+What’s more, we have a guide which covers moving from an umbrella company to your own company.
+This explains what to consider when you go limited company contracting.
+There are also crucial differences to consider when you compare contracting to freelance in the UK, which are worth looking at.

-As a contractor, when you register a new limited company for the first time, it would be a good idea to list your pre-trading expenditure.
-We have a first-timer’s guide to contracting in the UK, giving a complete overview of what to consider when you start your own contractor limited company.
+As a contractor, when you register a new limited company for the first time, it’s a good idea to list your pre-trading expenditure.
+We’ve a first-timer’s guide to UK contracting, giving a complete overview of what to consider when you start your own contractor limited company.

-If you are moving from an umbrella company to working through your own company, please read our article, which covers tax tips for limited company contractors.
+If you’re moving from an umbrella company to working through your own company, please read our guide, which covers tax tips for UK limited company contractors.

 - You can go ahead setting up a company for contracting online via the Companies House website, or

 - One can complete form IN01 in relation to formation of a company in the UK and once complete, post this on to Companies House.

 A different option when you register a UK company as a contractor is to use a third party to form a UK company.
 The third party will carry out the business formation (UK) process which’ll save you completing this task.
 This method, when registering a new company, will also help to save you some time.
-The choices here for UK company incorporation are your accountant or a formation agent.
+Therefore, the choices here for UK company incorporation are your accountant or a formation agent.

-When setting up a limited company for contracting (UK), you can ask your accountant.
+When you’re setting up a limited company for contracting (UK), you can ask your accountant.
 Many IT contractor companies will appoint specialist contractor accountants and ask them to register a company (UK) for them at the outset.
 However, when you’re starting up your own business for the first time and decide to ask your accountant, what will they charge to form a new company?
-Most will likely arrange your contractor company formation for free if you sign up for a monthly payment service.
-The amount you will pay will depend on what type of service you take out with them e.g., a full bookkeeping service or a digital platform type service.
+Most will likely arrange your UK company formation online and do it for free, if you sign up for a monthly payment service.
+The amount you’ll pay will depend on what type of service you take out with them e.g., a full bookkeeping service or a digital platform type service.

-If your contractor accountant sets up your new UK registered company for you, they may charge you a one-off fee for this.
-Please note that they may also provide the UK company incorporation service for free if you agree to sign up with them as a new client.
+If your contractor accountant forms your new UK registered company for you, they may charge you a one-off fee for this.
+However, they may also provide the UK company incorporation service for free if you agree to sign up with them as a new client.

 When setting yourself up as a limited company, the same information will need providing to Companies House whoever does this, you or a third party.
 If you do this yourself and get partway through and then need advice on setting up a limited company you can either ask your accountant, Companies House or do research online.

-When running your own company, it is good to know your company’s future filing due dates.
-It is also good to know what documents the company will need to file each year, e.g. the annual accounts and Confirmation statement etc.
+When running your own company, it’s good to know your company’s future filing due dates.
+It’s also good to know what documents the company will need to file each year, e.g. the annual accounts and Confirmation statement etc.

 When you register a UK company, something you must do is choose the directors and shareholders for the business.
-As this will be your own company, you will likely be both.
-Also, when you become a director, you will have specific director duties to bear in mind from the outset.
+As this’ll be your own company, you’ll likely be both.
+Also, when you become a director, you’ll have specific director duties to bear in mind from the outset.

 The choices to make when you register a company (UK)

 One of the first things to do when you decide on UK limited company formation for future contracting is your choice of a company name.
-What’s more, when we consider how to set yourself up as a contractor there are specific UK contractor company formation guidelines in respect of your new limited company name which you need to follow with regard to this:
+What’s more, when we consider how to set yourself up as a contractor there’s specific UK contractor company formation guidelines in respect of your new limited company name which you need to follow regarding this:

-- Your company name cannot be identical or similar to an existing company name.
+- Your company name can’t be identical or similar to an existing company name.

 - You must have the required permission to include certain sensitive words that relate to the government.
-These words include bank, Britain, chartered, king, queen, and many others.
-Here is a complete list of these.
+These words include bank, Britain, Chartered, King, Queen, and many others.
+Here’s a complete list of these.

-When considering contracting company names as part of when you register a UK company, there’s various ways you can go about this.
-Choosing your company name is an important task therefor it is good to get this right from the outset when you perform ltd company formation (UK).
+When we consider contracting company names as part of when you register a UK company, there’s various ways you can go about this.
+Choosing your company name is an important task, therefore it’s good to get this right from the outset when you perform ltd company formation (UK).

 Registered Office address

-Every UK company must have an address where it can receive any official mail.
+When forming a UK company, it must have an address where it can receive any official mail.
 This address is called the registered office.
-Many UK contractors will use their residential address; however, you may be able to use your accountant’s address, and many contractors will choose to do this.
+Many UK contractors use their residential address; however, you may be able to use your accountant’s address, and many contractors will choose to do this.
 A further option open to you when forming a new company, is to use a service provider.

-Note: If you set up a company in England or Wales, the registered office must be within England or Wales.
+Note: If you open a company in England or Wales, the registered office must be within England or Wales.
 The same rule applies to Scottish or Northern Irish companies.

 Officials of the company

-As part of your contractor company formation, you may also decide to appoint a company secretary.
-Today, however, there is no legal requirement for small companies to have a company secretary.
+As part of the set-up UK company online process, you may also decide to appoint a company secretary.
+Today, however, there’s no legal requirement for small companies to have a company secretary.

-When you apply to set up your company, you will need to have all of your officials’ details to hand.
+When you apply to register your company, you’ll need to have all your officials’ details to hand.
 These details include the full names, addresses, nationalities, and dates of birth.
-If you have concerns about the privacy of your home address, you can elect to use a ‘service address’.
-By doing this, your residential address will not appear on the public record.
+If you’ve concerns about the privacy of your home address, you can elect to use a ‘service address’.
+By doing this, your residential address won’t appear on the public record.

 As part of ltd company formation in the UK, every UK company has to state their trading activity.
-Therefore, as a limited company contractor, you will need to decide what best describes what you do.
+Therefore, as a limited company contractor, you’ll need to decide what best describes what you do.
 Companies House has a standard list of codes you can refer to when deciding which best summarises your business activity.

-When setting up a limited company (UK), you will also need to decide on your company’s share structure.
+When forming a limited company, you’ll need to decide on your company’s share structure.
 Therefore, as part of your contractor online company formation (UK) you’ll need to choose:

 - Who the shareholders will be.

 - The number of shares in your company.
-Usually, most companies will set up with 100 shares.
+Usually, most new companies will start up with 100 shares.
 The shares will typically have a value of £1 or 1 pence each.

 - How many shares each person will hold.

-Please note that it is also possible to set up different classes of shares when you are forming a company.
+Please take note that it’s also possible to set up different classes of shares when you are forming a company.

-As a shareholder in your own company, you could decide to own all of the shares yourself.
-A further option as part of your contractor company formation is that you could split the shares between you and your spouse.
+As a shareholder in your own UK contracting company, you could decide to own all of the shares yourself.
+A further option when you form a company in the UK, is you could split the shares between you and your spouse.
 An additional option could be to bring in other people as shareholders.

 In the future, your company may declare dividends.
 If it does, it must distribute and pay these in the same ratio as the shareholdings.

-Most contractors who set up their own company either:
+Most contractors who register their own company either: